 - Delete the old Carbon Black Cloud Workload appliance from the vCenter Server.
 For details, refer to Delete Appliance from vCenter Server.

 - Deploy Carbon Black Cloud Workload appliance as described in Step 1A: Deploy Carbon Black Cloud Workload appliance in the vCenter Server.

 Note: If you are not able to access appliance UI, clear the web browser SSL certificate cache, and then log in to the appliance.

 - Generate the API ID and key.
-For details, refer Step 1D: Connect to Carbon Black Cloud and Generate API ID and API Secret Key.
+For details, refer Step 1C: Generate OAuth App ID and Secret Key.

 Important: The appliance name must be UNIQUE for your Carbon Black Cloud organization.
 You cannot use the original appliance name or API ID and API secret key of the already registered appliance.

 - Register appliance using the API ID and API secret key.
-For details, refer Step 1E: Establish Connection Between Appliance and Carbon Black Cloud.
+For details, refer Connect Carbon Black Cloud Workload Appliance with Carbon Black Cloud.